groupe-sii/ogham/README.md

 # notification-module
-Reusable Java library for sending any kind of message (email, SMS, notification mobile, tweet, SNMP...).
-The content of the message can comes from any templating engine (Thymeleaf, Freemarker, Velocity, ...).
-It also provides bridges the inclusion into frameworks (Spring, JSF, ...).
+Reusable Java library in charge of sending any kind of message (email, SMS, notification mobile, tweet, SNMP...).
+The content of the message can follow any templating engine convention (Thymeleaf, Freemarker, Velocity, ...).
+Hte librairy also provides bridges for framework integration (Spring, JSF, ...).
 It is designed to be easily extended.

 # Why ?